ngoodie/RLNN_AsteroidsAI/README.md

 ![Learned shooting](gif02_aiming.gif)

-### Move complex behaviours emerage, such as moving and shooting:
+### Move complex behaviours emerge, such as moving and shooting:

 ![Learning moving and shooting](gif03_move_and_shoot.gif)